irorange27/ollamanager/README.md

 # Ollamanager

+> [!NOTE]
+This CLI tool is built by Github Copilot and Claude 3.7 Sinnet Thinking

-A wrapper for ollama that allows controlling ollama instances available on your internal network.(Built by Github Copilot and Claude 3.7 Sinnet Thinking)
+A wrapper for ollama that allows controlling ollama instances available on your internal network.

 ## Description